The Salton Sea, California Photography Hot Spot

 We like the northern side of the lake the best.
 Travel in on Highway 111.
 Begin your exploration of the Salton Sea at the Mecca Visitor Center.
 They have a wealth of knowledge, including tips and directions for prime birdwatching spots.

-From San Diego, take Highway 78 east, then leave (north) on Highway 86.
+Take Highway 78 east from San Diego, then leave (north) on Highway 86.
 Turn right at Avenue 66 and then right onto Highway 111.
 Go south about 12 miles to the Salton Sea SRA Headquarters entrance.

 OTHER PHOTOGRAPHY NEARBY